slsa-framework/slsa/docs/get-started.md

 ## Builder SLSA levels

-The following table shows known build software packages and the potential SLSA level they qualify for.
+The following table shows known build software packages and the potential SLSA level they are believed to qualify for.
 Potential levels are reached with proper provenance.
+Again, if you think a build option is misclassified or want to add one, please [open an issue](https://github.com/slsa-framework/slsa/issues) or [submit a PR](https://github.com/slsa-framework/slsa/pulls) against this page.

+Note that this list is provided "as is".
+OpenSSF makes no claim as to the reliability of this information.
+A certification program is under development to provide a more definitive list.

 | Builder                 | Potential SLSA Level |
 |-------------------------|:--------------------:|